pssdc/CarND-Behavioral-Cloning-P3/writeup_template.md

 * Three Dropout layers - after several iterations I settled with 0.2, 0.4 and 0.4 to reduce the overfitting.
 * Epochs used = 8.
 * The model used an Adam optimizer, so the learning rate was not tuned manually .
-* Total params used in training 1025733
+* Total params used in training 329207.
+* Total images used =

 ####4.
 Appropriate training data